Brands and business owners put a lot of effort into great web design.

 2) Matching the form style with your brand identity

 3) Create more user-friendly experiences

-LeadGen form questionnaire to engage users on website
+LeadGen form questionnaire to engage users on a website

 People love games and entertainment.
-Instead of showing plain form designs, think of ways you can engage users with games.
+Instead of showing the design of forms, think of ways you can engage users with games.

 This might not be the right fit for every form you build.
 For example, contact & lead capture forms should probably still look as simple as possible.

 Gamification is "The process of adding games or gamelike elements to something (such as a task) so as to encourage participation" (Source: Merriam Webster Dictionary).